imanirajdoost/color-theme-manager/README.md

 # Color Theme Manager
 ### Iman IRAJ DOOST - 22102163

+I tried to simplify the UI/UX for the user as much as possible, so I reduced the number of buttons and tabs, for example, there is no save button in the first page and the themes are automatically saved.
+Colors are both in color code and in real color so that users who have trouble seeing the colors, can identify them using their code.
+The application flow is easy to understand

 ## Using the app
 ![Alt Text](other/colorTheme.gif)
 **Create or import** an existing theme using the button or by dragging and dropping the file.